Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Makkusu fights Jax
 		- Max suggests a line up change.

+		When Minia subs for Xenos max is at to read her mind.
+He learns that the reason she doesn't do well as a blue style fighter is not lack of skill and imagination but rather a matter of mind set.

-		Mina is changed from the blue to the green position
+		Minia thinks to much particularly the well being of her opponent and is too passive when fighting Mina is changed from the blue to the green position

 		Harmony goes from red to blue after being calmed or Xenos take Blue